lotteanna/repeated_adaptation/README.md

 Citation: van Boheemen, L. A. & Hodgins, K. A. (2019).
 Rapid repeatable phenotypic and genomic adaptation following multiple introductions.
 Submitted.

-To excecute scripts, they need to be used in the following order:

-Growth

-Datamanip

-ExploreGH

-Phen_resub

-Graphics